 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-How do you use your home and how can it best support the way you live now and in the future?
+Consider how you use your home and how it can best support the way you live now and in the future.

 If you need to extend